How to Get Motivated to Declutter Your House – 11 Actionable Declutter Motivation Tips

 Have you ever noticed that we tend to take the path of least resistance when doing things we don’t like?
 Let’s face it, decluttering is not fun for most people.
 The process requires a lot of mental, emotional, and physical energy.
 We tend to put it off as a result.

 I’m going to let you in on a secret.
 We will get going only when the joy of decluttering outweighs the pain of living in a muddle.
 This means we need to focus on our main reason for decluttering (a clutter free home).

 I recently read an interesting article about motivation; researchers discovered that focusing on a goal with positive outcomes worked the best when trying to make changes.

 Take some time to focus on the benefits of decluttering and how it might make your life easier.

-Rather than fixating on the negative aspects of clutter, focus on what you will gain from decluttering.
+Rather than fixating on the negative aspects of visual clutter, focus on what you will gain from decluttering.
 This will ensure your energy is directed toward the life you choose for yourself and your family.
 Remind yourself regularly of these benefits when you feel your energy is lagging.

 This tip moves on naturally from the previous one.
 Setting a goal for decluttering is a great way to stay motivated and make consistent progress.

 Better yet, let others know your plan so they can support you!
 Sharing your goal creates accountability, too, allowing people to follow up with you on your progress and cheer for every success along the way.

 When it comes to decluttering, small steps are your secret weapon!
 Start small and tackle one specific area or task at a time, and you’ll make headway before you know it.